Skip to Content

 3. You Have A Thick Mustache

-If you have a mustache which is well established and is longer in length, it will likely also be thicker and have more volume.
+If you have a mustache that is well established and is longer in length, it will likely also have more volume.

-Thicker mustaches are more likely to maintain a full-bodied look with sideways combing, unlike early mustache growth which runs the risk of looking thin and sparse if combed to the side.
+Thicker mustaches are more likely to maintain a full-bodied look with sideways combing.

 4. You Also Have A Long Beard